nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-Optional reference to the `Encounter` resource representing the consultation context in which the uncategorised data was recorded.
+Optional reference to the `Encounter` profile representing the consultation context in which the uncategorised data was recorded.

 ### effectiveDateTime ###